bluetmn/cs452-buffer-overflow/README.md

 # Acknowledgment

-This project is borrowed from University of Maryland (CMSC 414: Computer and Network Security), with some slights changes.
+This project is borrowed from University of Maryland (CMSC 414: Computer and Network Security), with some slight changes.